 The idea of the EMBRACIN project derives from the significant experience of Prof. Calò and his family.
 Based on their personal practice, as hosts of migrants, they developed a scheme called “6+6×6” which in 2018 was awarded by the Italian President of the Republic and by the European Parliament.

 When – in the afternoon of April 19, 2015 – Antonio Silvio Calò heard about the latest migration tragedy in the Mediterranean, he decided with his wife Nicoletta to take matters into their own hands, so they decided to open their home to six young migrants.
 The family did not just host the refugees, but also provided them with the necessary skills to navigate life in Italian society.
 Since then, their project has been unfolding and has become a good practice.
 The “6+6×6” scheme as it was named by the protagonist, foresees integration policies of migrants avoiding big hosting centers.
-More specifically the Calo’s experience suggest a holistic approach to reception and integration of third country nationals in Europe, over the span of over two years, at the end of which, all 6 newcomers have a job and are integrated in the local community.
+More specifically Calo’s experience suggests a holistic approach to the reception and integration of third-country nationals in Europe, over the span of over two years, at the end of which, all 6 newcomers have a job and are integrated into the local community.

 Work Package 1: Management and Coordination of the Action